Hjorthmedh/RGCmorphology/ms/intro.md

 ### Classification method

-We evaluated four different types of classification methods: Decision trees [@Kotsiantis2013-jc], Support Vector Machines [@Hastie2009-ws], Random Subspace [@Ho1998-cp] and Naïve Bayes Classifiers [@Manning2008-dq].
-We used Matlab’s sequential feature selection function *sequentialfs* to test performance of many classifers.
-We confirmed the results by repeating the comparison using the features picked by the exhaustive search (see below) for three of the methods:
-Naïve Bayes, SVMs and Bagging (TODO: ref for bagging?).
+The primary classifier used in this study was the Naïve Bayes method [@Manning2008-dq].
+We explored a range of other classification methods including Decision trees [@Kotsiantis2013-jc] with various forms of boosting or bagging [@Breiman1996-ji; @Ho1998-cp] and Support Vector Machines [@Hastie2009-ws].
+We found that these classifiers had similar performance and so here we present only the results from the Naïve Bayes classifier.

 ### Classification features